SynthmindsLLC/SynthBrain/01 - 🎥 Commercial Hub/📸 Content Capture/📖 Joe's Readwise/Readwise Syncs.md

 [[2024-06-23]] 6:51 PM — Synced 3 highlights from 1 document.
     - 3 highlights from GPT-5… Now Arriving Gate 8, Gate 9, Gate 10

+[[2024-06-24]] 6:43 AM — Synced 8 highlights from 1 document.
+    - 8 highlights from Top 10 JavaScript Libraries to Use in 2024